Nusa Laut

-Nusa Laut is the smallest inhabited island in the Lease Islands group east of Ambon, in Indonesia's Maluku province.
+Nusa Laut (also called Pulau Nusahulawano or Pulau Emas) is the smallest of the three inhabited island in the Lease Islands group situated east of Ambon Island, in Indonesia's Maluku province.

 It lies just off the south-western corner of Saparua island, separated from it by a deep channel.
 The island's coasts are fringed by a drying reef.

-Nusa Laut's 5,780 inhabitants (as at 2020) live in seven villages - Leinitu, Sila, Nalahia and Ameth in the north of the island, and Titawaai, Abubu and Akoon in the south of the island.
+Nusa Laut covers a land area of 32.5 km2 and had a population of 5,322 at the 2010 Census and 5,780 at the 2020 Census; the official estimate as at mid 2023 was 5,437 inhabitants. live in seven villages - Leinitu, Sila, Nalahia and Ameth in the north of the island, and Titawaai, Abubu and Akoon in the south of the island - all sharing the postcode of 97518.
 They speak the Nusa Laut language, as well as Indonesian and Ambonese Malay.

 Nusa Laut has an all-Christian population and has been spared the 1999–2000 riots plaguing the rest of the region.
 Its villages have many colonial style houses and churches, two of which compete for the title of being the oldest church in Maluku.
 There is also an old fort - the Dutch East India Company's Fort Beverwijk.

 Visitors come to the island for its beaches and to dive off the reefs of Ameth - reputedly one of the best dive spots in the Lease Islands.